The chart below illustrates the various levels of appeals in Unemployment Insurance cases:

 Filing your Notice of Appeal

 If you wish to file an appeal to the Appellate Division, you must file a “Notice of Appeal” within 45 days of the mailing date of the Board of Review’s decision.
 The Notice of Appeal is a specific form that you must fill out and mail to the Appellate Division, along with a copy of the Board of Review’s decision.
 You must also send a copy of the Notice of Appeal to your former employer as well as the NJ Attorney General’s office.
-For Notice of Appeal and instructions, see the Board of Review Pro Se Kit (from the New Jersey Judiciary).
+For Notice of Appeal and instructions, see the NJ Judiciary’s Board of Review Pro Se Kit.
 As always, read the instructions carefully.
-If you do not follow the instructions properly, you risk having your appeal tossed out without the Court making a decision on whether or not the Board’s decision was correct.
+If you do not follow the instructions properly, you risk having your appeal dismissed without the Court making a decision on whether or not the Board’s decision was correct.
 Always keep a copy of everything you submit to or receive from the court.

 After you file your Notice of Appeal